 Adding the map to the front was the last step.

-For this process I used outdoor decoupage.
+For this process, I used outdoor decoupage.
 If you look closely, you may realize this is a map of the interstate system in Georgia.
-It’s rather old and was falling apart having been used many years by my family.
+It’s rather old and was falling apart having been used for many years by my family.

 Adding the map